christofferaakre/timer-app/readme.md

     * `npm run make` - runs `electron-forge make` which produces an executable file.
 Will by default generate an executable for the current platform, but with options can generate for other platforms too.
 The executable files are located in the `out` directory, which you have to create first.
+    * You can also build by running `electron-forge make` manually, and this allows you to specify arguments such as platform to build for.
+However, you will likely need to have `electron-forge` installed globally to do so.
+To install it globally, run `npm install -g electron-forge` from your terminal.
+Then, to build for linux for example, run `electron-forge make --platform linux`.

 ## TODO
 * ~~More sophisticated parsing for timer, i.e. `5 minutes`, `1 hour and 15